hanishkvc/prgs-docs-spreadsheetkvc/README.md

 with lot of (millions)  =expressions which are independent.
 Similar stratergy also added to delete rows/cols logic.

 cformat commands to control how numbers are displayed.
 Doesnt affect the calculations.

+Added support for tab completion of predefined parts of the : commands (i.e explicit commands of the program)

 TODO:LATER: cell address ranges as lists for python functions.